ravi688/SKVMOIP/README.md

 Click on the `Run` tab on the menu bar on the top, and select `run` to build and upload the executable on the Microcontroller.

 #### Setting up server for Windows
-It requires building the server executable first and then deploying it to the encoder server computer.
+It requires building the server executable first and then deploying it to the encoder server computer (a windows computer).
-1. `cd SKVMOIP`
-2. `./build.sh BUILD=server PLATFORM=Windows INSTALLER=1`
-3. `cd build/Windows`
-4. Now double click on `SKVMOIP_Server_Installer.exe` to execute the installer as usually you do to install any other Windows software package.
+- cd into the git repo directory (on the server computer) using `$cd SKVMOIP`
+- Make sure to run `$make -s clean` for previous builds if any
+- Run `$make -s build BUILD=server OUT=server`, this will start the server build process
+- And outputs a `server.exe` executable file
+- Run the application using `./server.exe`
+- Now, note down the IP address and Port number at which the server is listening for connections
+- Done!

 #### Setting up client For Windows
-It requires buildilng the installer first and then executing the installer to install the client in Windows.
+It requires buildilng the installer first and then deploying it to a Windows Client Computer.
-1. `cd SKVMOIP`
-2. `./build.sh PLATFORM=Windows INSTALLER=1`
-3. `cd build/Windows`
-4. Now double click on `SKVMOIP_Installer.exe` to execute the installer as usually you do to install any other Windows software package.
+- cd into the git repo directory (on the client computer) using `$cd SKVMOIP`
+- Make sure to run `$make -s clean` for previous builds if any
+- Run `$make -s build BUILD=client OUT=client`, this will start the client build process
+- And outputs a `client.exe` executable file
+- Run the application using `./client.exe`
+- Now you must have to first select a machine and click on `Connect` button
+- Once, the connection has been established, you would need to click on `Video` button to start using Remote Desktop.
+- Done!

 #### Setting up client For Linux
-It is rather identical to Windows case above.
-1. `cd SKVMOIP`
-2. `./build.sh PLATFORM=Linux INSTALLER=1`
-3. `cd build/Linux`
-4. `sudo dpkg -i ./SKVMOIP_Installer.deb`
+In-Progress

 ### TODO
 1. Add HDMI Routing over IP support to scale Video Over IP across local networks (as LANs are very fast, can handle the RAW HDMI data).'